Prismatic Steenrod operations and arithmetic duality on Brauer groups

 where the non-zero terms are in cohomological degrees $a$ and $a+1$.
 Hence if $A$ is represented by a graded chain complex of $\Z$-module with levelwise torsion-free terms, then the map $\varphi_u$ can be chosen to send the summand in degree $a$ to an integral lift $\tilde{u}$ of $u$ and the summand in degree $a+1$ to $d(\tilde{u})/2^n$.
 From this description we immediately get the desired description of the map $\ol{\varphi}_u$ by reducing modulo $2^n$. \end{proof}

 We can now use this discussion to compute power operations acting on $u$ and $\beta_n(u)$.
-To ease notation, from now on we abbreviate $M_{a+1,b} := \Z/2^n(-b)[-a-1]$, which we shall assume to be represented by the explicit chain complex \eqref{eq:M-a-b-complex}.
+To ease notation, from now on we abbreviate $M_{a+1,b} := \Z/2^n(-b)[-a-1]$, for which we take the explicit chain complex \eqref{eq:M-a-b-complex} as a representative.

 Recall that $C_2$ is the cyclic group of order $2$.
 To compute $u\cdot \beta_n(u)$, we shall consider the composition

 in which $C_2$ acts on the tensor factors by swapping them, and $(-)_{hC_2}$ is the homotopy quotient by the action of $C_2$.
 Let